nilebox/kube-local/README.md

 ====================================================================
 ```
 Once you finished, you should be able to run commands agaist locally running Kubernetes
-cluster using `kubectl` the same way you normally do for remote clusters:
+cluster using `kubectl` the same way you normally do for remote clusters, for example:
 ```
 kubectl get pods
 ```